 Table 3: Maximum absolute error for the neural network (NN), interpretable model trained on neural network predictions (Interp NN-driven), and interpretable model trained on training data (Interp data-driven) are listed for training and out-of-distribution testing.
-In cases where the output is a field, error is calculated based on point-wise data aggregated across all samples.
+In cases where the output is a field, maximum error is either calculated based on point-wise data aggregated across all samples (PAE) or in an image-based fashion as the spatially averaged error of each output field variable.
 Test case 6 was based on local interpretation and did not evaluate test data.